How to Check If Your Partner Is on Dating Sites

 - Housing: Where would you go, or would your partner leave?

-- Legal counsel: If you are married, a 30-minute consultation with a family law attorney costs $100-$300 and can clarify your rights.
+- Legal counsel: If you are married, a 30-minute consultation with a family law attorney costs $100 to $300 and can clarify your rights.

 - Support system: Who can you lean on during this transition?